CHOINEON/TIL/README.md

 # TIL — Today I Learned...✏️

-Today, I learned how to make my GitHub profile stand out more effectively.
+Today, I learned how to make my GitHub profile stand out more effectively🌈🎨

 ✔ I discovered a great resource for icons to enhance my profile visually.